 - Comic Books

 - Comic Strips

 - One former GEICO ad campaign featured a cartoon guy who brought the full brunt of some Obvious Traps onto himself.
 But some of them look too good to resist!

 - To launch a new television network in Belgium, TNT placed a button in a quiet square with a label that read: "Push to add drama."

 - The Rape Tunnel, an art installation by Richard Whitehouse.
 Exactly What It Says on the Tin: If you enter this tunnel then the artist will attempt to rape you.
 It's a followup to his other piece, The Punch-You-in-the-Face Tunnel.
-They were both fabricated stories, and the actual Schmuck Bait was to see who would take the story seriously and how; in this regard, it was successful if not predictable in light of this entire page.
+They were both fabricated stories, and the actual Schmuck Bait was to see who would take the story seriously and how; in this regard, it was successful.

 - Also from the art world, there was a controversy some years ago about a Danish exhibition that featured ten blenders, each containing water and live goldfish, with an invitation to the viewer that they could press the button if they wanted to.
 At least seven fish were pureed.

 - Jeff Foxworthy mentions such a scenario in one of his routines, where he and his family were standing in line at the movies and Jeff's mother forgot her hearing aid.